Course Outline

 Build with .NET Core

-- Frameworks, runtimes, and platforms, MSBuild fundamentals
+- Frameworks, runtimes, platforms, and MSBuild fundamentals.

 Unit testing with xUnit

-- Writing unit tests, facts and theories
+- Writing unit tests, facts, and theories.

 Working with databases

-- Relational, SQLite, Transforming data
+- Relational databases, SQLite, and data transformation.

 Data access with ORM (object-relational mappers)

-- Dapper vs Entity Framework Core
+- Dapper vs Entity Framework Core.

 Creating a Microservice with ASP.NET Core